SrzStephen/python-aws-iot-custom-authorizer/README.md

-I found that the documentation for how to create and use the custom authorizer was a bit lacking, particularly because there are a few gotchas when it comes to [MQTT authentication](https://docs.aws.amazon.com/iot/latest/developerguide/custom-auth.html), and it seems like some of the stackoverflow questions are no longer relevent due to things like ATS endpoint changes.
+I found that the documentation for how to create and use the custom authorizer was a bit lacking, particularly because there are a few gotchas when it comes to [MQTT authentication](https://docs.aws.amazon.com/iot/latest/developerguide/custom-auth.html), and it seems like some of the stackoverflow questions are no longer relevant due to things like ATS endpoint changes.

 ## Usage